 CHRISTIAN BELIEFS PROTECTED IN LAW

-Although activists object to the Bible's teaching on sex, the "orthodox Christian belief that the practice of homosexuality is sinful" has been deemed worthv of recognition and respect by the UK courts.
-In one of the leading cases, brought by The Christian Institute. it was held that the manifestation of this belief in teaching, practice and observance is protected by human rights
+Although activists object to the Bible's teaching on sex, the "orthodox Christian belief that the practice of homosexuality is sinful" has been deemed worthy of recognition and respect by the UK courts.
+In one of the leading cases, brought by The Christian Institute, it was held that the manifestation of this belief in teaching, practice and observance is protected by human rights law.28

 CANADIAN BILL 'AMBIGUOUS AND DANGEROUS'

-The Canadian Government has brought forward a Bill which threatens five years in prison for anyone causing a child to undergo conversion therapy or coercing an adult into doing so.29 The Canadian law.28
+has Bil ye cat con coer doing

+Canadian Prime Minister Justin Trudeau

+has brought forward a

+Bill which threatens five

+years in prison for anyone

+causing a child to undergo

+conversion therapy or

+coercing an adult into

+doing so.29

+The Canadian Government

-Conference of Catholic Bishops called the Bill "ambiguous", warning of "a real danger that Christian and other religious and ethical teaching with respect to human sexuality would be interpreted as criminal acts".
+The Canadian Conference of Catholic Bishops called the Bill "ambiguous", warning of "a real danger that Christian and other religious and ethical teaching with respect to human sexuality would be interpreted as criminal acts".
 They said it could outlaw "private conversations between parents and their children on matters of human sexuality".30

 The Evangelical Fellowship of Canada expressed concern that the legislation could "penalize and silence public speech and religious instruction on matters of sexuality and gender".31